Christine Wormuth: Career

-Before she was nominated Under Secretary of Defense for Policy, Wormuth served in the National Security Council as the Special Assistant to the President and the Defense Policy and Strategy Senior Director.
-From 2009 to 2010, Wormuth was the Principal Deputy Assistant Secretary for Homeland Defense.
+Before she was nominated for Under Secretary of Defense for Policy, Wormuth served in the National Security Council as the special assistant to the president and the senior director for defense policy and strategy.
+From 2009 to 2010, Wormuth was the principal deputy assistant secretary for homeland defense.

 Obama administration

-Wormuth was nominated by President Barack Obama to serve as the Under Secretary of Defense for Policy.
+Wormuth was nominated by President Barack Obama to serve as the under secretary of defense for policy.
 On June 19, 2014, she was confirmed by the United States Senate by voice vote.
-As the Under Secretary, Wormuth contributed to counter-terrorism operations and engaged in defense relations with Europe, Asia, and the Middle East.
+As the under secretary, Wormuth contributed to counter-terrorism operations and engaged in defense relations with Europe, Asia, and the Middle East.

-Upon the conclusion of her tenure as the Under Secretary, Wormuth was appointed as the Director of the RAND International Security and Defense Policy Center.
+Upon the conclusion of her tenure as the under secretary, Wormuth was appointed as the director of the RAND International Security and Defense Policy Center.

 Biden administration

 In November 2020, Wormuth was named a volunteer member of the Joe Biden presidential transition Agency Review Team to support transition efforts related to the United States Department of Defense.